t-data-h/tdh-mgr/README.md

 ## Overview

-TDH is a custom Hadoop distribution based on Apache Hadoop and related Apache Hadoop components such as Hive, HBase, Kafka, and Spark.
-It was created to serve as a local development environment running native on a linux host as a pseudo-distributed cluster (a single node acting as both master and worker).
+TDH is a custom Hadoop distribution based on Apache Hadoop and related components such as Hive, HBase, Kafka, and Spark.
+It was originally created to serve as a local development environment running native on a linux host as a pseudo-distributed cluster (a single node acting as both master and worker).
 It evolved into creating a multi-node cluster with a